 Thankfully no bass bleed allowing the mids to to post better than average results with vocals.
 Not as strong or as forward as the more mid-focused and detailed DT1350 but cleaner and less recessed and smoother than the HD25-1 II.
 I still rate the ESW9 as tops for vocals and smoothness in the mids though – you just can’t beat a good woody sometimes.
 The tonality is very smooth and musical and the mids do not sound of place in the overall presentation.

-So where does the LP sit in the plethora of today’s consumer driven higher end headphone market?
-Well for start its a winner for looks and comfort and unique appeal; the headphone stands out from the crowd thanks to its aggressive design, customisable face plates and fantastic contoured headphone case which actually has purpose.
-Its easy to drive, good isolation and clamping is just right for outdoors walkabouts.
+So where does the LP sit in the plethora of today’s consumer-driven higher end headphone market?
+Well for starters its a winner for looks and comfort and unique appeal; the headphone stands out from the crowd thanks to its aggressive design, customizable faceplates and fantastic contoured headphone case which actually has a purpose.
+It is easy to drive, good isolation and clamping is just right for outdoors walkabouts.
 You will be noticed with this headphone that is for sure.